react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 Specifies how the header should be rendered:

-- `float` - Render a single header that stays at the top and animates as screens are changed.
-This is default on iOS.
+- `float` - The header is rendered above the screen and animates independently of the screen.
+This is default on iOS for non-modals.
-- `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
+- `screen` - The header is rendered as part of the screen and animates together with the screen.
 This is default on other platforms.

 #### `headerShown`